Eschatologue/CM_wiki/docs/lore/antares/race/dwarf.md

     Dwarves, shaped by a history of conflict and betrayal, are known for keeping others at arm's length.
 However, they are also regarded as a fair and pragmatic people, valuing loyalty and honesty in those who manage to break through their renowned stubbornness.
 According to legend, the surest (and quickest) path to a Dwarf's trust is by besting them in a drinking game—an achievement that, for millennia, no outsider has accomplished.

-    **Elves**{ .inl } *"Some say it's hard to tell a wood elf from a high elf, but for us, it's easy.
+    **Elves**{.inl} *"Some say it's hard to tell a wood elf from a high elf, but for us, it's easy.
 One could be an ally, while the other would smile as they twist a knife in your back and whisper you empty words.
 Besides, have you seen the Generator those wood elves built in the north?
 Marvellous piece of work!”*

-    **Humans**{ .inl } "Humans are ambitious folk, always pushing boundaries, and they get things done quickly—sometimes too quickly.
+    **Humans**{.inl} "Humans are ambitious folk, always pushing boundaries, and they get things done quickly—sometimes too quickly.
 They're unpredictable, a blessing and a curse, yet in their drive for progress, there's a spark we respect.
 Share a forge or a drink with one, and you'll find they're not so different from us... though maybe a touch more reckless."

-    **Londoners**{ .inl } *"Those tea addicts have the strength of a twig!
+    **Londoners**{.inl} *"Those tea addicts have the strength of a twig!
 But, ah, their inventions!
 Centuries ahead of anything we've got.
 And they're a frightening lot—what we'd call horrors is mere child's play to them.
 Makes you wonder what they've seen to turn them like that…"*